smogon/pokemon-showdown/SIM_EVENTS.md

 	examples: [ability] Natural Cure, [ability] Regenerator

-onImmunity(type, target) [on target]
-	Fired when determining whether or not a pokemon is immune to a move.
-	Return false if it is immune.

-	examples: [volatile] Magnet Rise

-onImmunity(effectid, target) [on target]
-	Fired when determining whether or not a pokemon is immune to a non-move effect.
-	Return false if it is immune.

-	examples: [ability] Magma Armor, [ability] Overcoat, [item] Safety Goggles

 onModifyPriority(priority, user, target, move) [on user]
 	Fired when determining a move's priority.
 Return the move's priority.